FrederikJM/BIManalyst_g_28/A3/README.md

 # About the tool
 ## The problem that the tool solves

-In the early design stage of a building the structural engineers task is to identify all the loads acting on a building.
-Especially wind load can be tedious to determine and simplifications often lead to loads which are to conservative which in the end has an impact on the amount of material used to keep the building stable.
+In the early design stage of a building the structural engineer's task is to identify all the loads acting on a building.
+Especially wind load can be tedious to determine and simplifications often lead to loads which are too conservative which in the end has an impact on the amount of material used to keep the building stable.